-- (a) Open meetings - If the minutes describe each matter considered by the governing body and reference to an agenda is not required.
-RETENTION: Two (2) years. - If the minutes do not describe each matter considered by the governing body and reference to an agenda is required.
-RETENTION: Permanent. - (b) Certified agendas of closed meetings.
-RETENTION: Two (2) years.
+- (a) Open meetings - 1) If the minutes describe each matter considered by the governing body and reference to an agenda is not required.

+2) If the minutes do not describe each matter considered by the governing body and reference to an agenda is required.

+(b) Certified agendas of closed meetings.